 Bits Type Name Description

 8 uint8 flag Data format bit field

-Unless s NoSize flag is set:
+Unless Unless NoSize flag is set:

 ? uint7 ulen Uncompressed length

-° RIPE flag -
+If STE RIPE flag is set:

-8 uint8 Ν Number of sub-streams
+8 uint8 N Number of sub-streams

 ? uint7[] clen[] N copies of compressed sub-block length

 ? uint8[] cdata[] N copies of Compressed data sub-block (recurse)

-If CA Γ flag is s et (and Strip E flag is unset):
+If CA' г flag is s set (and Strip E flag is unset):

 ? uint8[] udata Uncompressed data stream

-If PAG er Stripe or Cat flags are set):
+If PAG If Pack flag is set (and neither Stripe or Cat flags are set):

-? uint8[] $pack_meta$ Pack lookup table
+? uint8[] pack_meta Pack lookup table

-If RLE flag is set (and neither Stripe or Cat flags are set):
+If RL If RLE flag is set (and neither Stripe or Cat flags are set):

-? uint8[] rle_meta RLE meta-data
+? ? uint8[] rle_meta RLE meta-data

 If neither Stripe or Cat flags are set:

-? uint8[] cdata Entropy encoded data stream (see ORDER flag)
+? uint8[] cdata Entropy encoded data stream (see Order flag)

-The first byte of our generalised data stream is a bit-flag detailing the type of transformations and entropy
+The first byte of our generalised data stream is a bit-flag detailing the type of transformations and entropy encoders to be combined, followed by optional meta-data, followed by the actual compressed data stream.

-Bit AND value Code Description 1 Order Order-0 or Order-1 entropy coding 2 reserved Reserved (for possible order- $2/3$) 4 N32 Interleave $N = 32$ rANS states (else $N = 4$) 8 $STRIPE^$ multi-way interleaving of byte streams 16 NoSize original size is not recorded (for use by STRIPE) 32 Cat Data is uncompressed 64 RLE Run length encoding, with runs and literals encoded separately 128 Pack Pack 2, 4, 8 or infinite symbols per byte encoders to be combined, followed by optional meta-data, followed by the actual compressed data stream.
 The bit-flags are defined below, but note not all combinations are permitted.

+Bit AND value Code Description 1 Order Order-0 or Order-1 entropy coding 2 reserved Reserved (for possible order-2/3) 4 N32 Interleave $N = 32$ rANS states (else $N = 4$) 8 $Stripe^$ multi-way interleaving of byte streams 16 NoSize original size is not recorded (for use by Stripe) 32 Сат Data is uncompressed 64 RLE Run length encoding, with runs and literals encoded separately 128 Pack Pack 2, 4, 8 or infinite symbols per byte

-() Not to be used in conjunction with other bit-field values except NoSize.
+^() Not to be used in conjunction with other bit-field values except NoSize.